We honour and remember

 man in suit, stooping and placing wreath at grave marker

 On Wednesday, November 11, 2020, the restored grave marker of Captain Paris Carter [1820-1890], a member of the Victoria Pioneer Rifle Corps, was unveiled at the Ross Bay Cemetery.
 The restoration and unveiling ceremony were sponsored by the Last Post Fund.
-Ron Nicholson, long-term member, Board Member, and Board Advisor of our Society placed the wreath. ©BC Black History Awareness Society, all rights reserved
+Ron Nicholson, long-term member, Board Member, and Board Advisor of our Society placed the wreath.
+In 2022, Ron was a member of the No.2 Construction Battalion National Apology Advisory Committee and he attended the event in Nova Scotia on July 9th. ©BC Black History Awareness Society, all rights reserved

-Black Canadians have served in British and Canadian Armed Forces dating back to the American Revolution (1775–83) when enslaved people were offered freedom and land if they agreed to fight in the British cause … AND throughout our history have faced discriminatory policies and practices, yet have still fervently demonstrated loyalty to Canada by enlisting for military service.
+Black Canadians have served in British and Canadian Armed Forces dating back to the American Revolution (1775–83) when enslaved people were offered freedom and land if they agreed to fight in the British cause … AND throughout our history have faced discriminatory policies and practices, yet have continued to demonstrate loyalty to Canada by enlisting for military service.

 Victoria Pioneer Rifle Corps standing in ranks with band members